Vendetta!: Reception

 The book was a popular success, and by 1910 it was in its 37th edition with Methuen, which was by then Corelli's main publisher.

 Adaptations and translations

 Poster advertising the 1914 silent film adaptation, depicting Fabio Romani emerging from his coffin in the Romani family tomb.

 Vendetta was translated into Japanese by Kuroiwa Shūroku and serialized in the newspaper Yorozu Chouhou.

 Actress and producer Lillie Langtry apparently discussed adapting the story to the stage, with Langtry to play the part of Nina, though this failed to materialize.
 An Australian theatrical adaptation was staged by W. J. Lincoln in 1900 under the title The Power of Wealth.

 It was adapted into a silent feature film of the same name in 1914.
 The film was produced by the French studio Studio Éclipse and directed by René Hervil and Louis Mercanton.
 It was distributed in the United States by George Kleine.
 It was also the subject of a 1929 German silent film adaptation, Circumstantial Evidence.

+It was also made into a feature film by Fox in 1915, in the United States, under the title The Unfaithful Wife, starring Robert B. Mantell.